 Make an Impact with Our Online Master’s Degrees

-The counseling programs offered through Butler’s College of Education feature rigorous curricula aligned with national and state standards.
-Each program includes 700 hours of hands-on experience in the form of a practicum and internship hours.
+While completing your counseling master’s degree program online through Butler’s College of Education, you’ll benefit from rigorous curricula aligned with national and state standards.
+Each program includes 700 hours of hands-on experience in the form of a practicum and internship.

 Request More Information